ZiluYe/Glyco-DIA/README.md

 ## Site Specific Glyco-DIA

-The relavant raw and result files for site-specific Glyco-DIA are avaible on the same address of [_GoogleDrive_](https://drive.google.com/drive/folders/1v-UikCNc7SUhB7vFPQ5oL06O2pN1nwDg?usp=sharing).
+The relevant raw and result files for site-specific Glyco-DIA are avaible on the same address in the Folder **SiteSpecificDIA** of [_GoogleDrive_](https://drive.google.com/drive/folders/1v-UikCNc7SUhB7vFPQ5oL06O2pN1nwDg?usp=sharing).